auth0/docs/articles/migrations/guides/management-api-v1-v2.md

 ## SharePoint Integration Custom Claims Provider

-The Custom Claims Provider of the [Auth0 SharePoint Integration](https://auth0.com/docs/integrations/sharepoint) leverages three API v1 endpoints : `/api/enterpriseconnections/users`, `/api/socialconnections/users`, and `/api/connections`
+The Custom Claims Provider of the [Auth0 SharePoint Integration](https://auth0.com/docs/integrations/sharepoint) leverages three API v1 endpoints : `/api/enterpriseconnections/users`, `/api/socialconnections/users`, and `/api/connections`.

-- If called from the SharePoint integration these endpoints will continue to work after the API v1 End of Life date.
+If you are calling these endpoints from the SharePoint integration, they will continue to work after the API v1 End of Life date.
 You may continue see `depnote` tenant logs for this activity.
-If the client_id in the tenant log is a SharePoint application, you can disregard this warning.
+If the `client_id` in the tenant log is a SharePoint application, you can disregard this warning.

-- If you are calling these end points directly from your code, you will need to migrate those calls off of API v1.
+If you are calling these endpoints directly from your code, you will need to migrate those calls off of API v1.

 ## Keep reading